+7 (707) 051 22 20

 Group session formats

-Group sessions are cheaper than individual ones, and a package makes them even more affordable.
-The initial assessment is free.
+Group sessions are cheaper than individual ones, and even more cost-effective with a subscription.
+The first assessment is free.

 From the first call to a lasting result — six clear steps.

-Group sessions in a game format: children reinforce sounds, learn to listen, speak, and interact with each other.
+Games, dialogues, and speech tasks: children reinforce sounds, learn to listen, wait their turn, and interact with each other.

 Homework

-We show parents exercises for 10–15 minutes a day — it is the home practice that reinforces results between sessions.
+We show parents exercises for 10–15 minutes a day — consistency reinforces the results between sessions.

 Progress monitoring